 - All letters of recommendation must be uploaded by the letter writer (or his/her designee) using the ERAS Letter of Recommendation Portal (LoRP).
-Medical schools cannot upload letters of recommendation (LoR). - Your letter writer will be emailed instructions for the LoRP and given a unique identifier for his/her LoR. - Technical specifications can be found on https://www.aamc.org/eras/lorp. - If you (or your letter writers) have additional questions, please contact the ERAS HelpDesk by email ERASLoRP@aamc.org or by phone 202-862-6249.

-- Please ask the letter writer to address the letter to "Dear Program Director"; individualized salutations are not necessary. - Mark the FERPA acknowledgement, i.e., "I waive..."
+Medical schools cannot upload letters of recommendation (LoR). - Your letter writer will be emailed instructions for the LoRP and given a unique identifier for his/her LoR. - If you (or your letter writers) have additional questions, please contact the ERAS HelpDesk by email ERASLoRP@aamc.org or by phone 202-862-6298. - Please ask the letter writer to address the letter to "Dear Program Director"; individualized salutations are not necessary. - Mark the FERPA acknowledgement, i.e., "I waive..."
 OR "I do not waive my right to see this letter." - If "waive" is checked, you waive your right to see this letter under the "Family Educational Rights and Privacy Act (FERPA)."
 You acknowledge that this letter is for the specific purpose of supporting your application for residency.